Last night, I cried while sitting with my husband in the Taco Bell drive-thru line about something that happened 13 years ago.

 My anxiety; luckily, doesn’t affect my ABILITY to work, but it DOES affect how I navigate my daily tasks, & how I’m perceived by my coworkers… I am greatful for having a high-functioning level of anxiety.
 Im able to work, go to church, go shopping, etc. But my fear of failure is so high, I have become a perfectionist to the T. People do not often perceive me as a strong woman, and this has led to me being targeted by mean coworkers in the past at previous jobs I’ve had.
 I have been successful in every position I’ve ever had, and if you read my About Me tab, you’ll see that I’ve worked in some INSANELY stressful situations.
 In order for me to manage the stress that has come with these jobs, I have to really stay on it, and figure out ways to ‘organize my job’ in my mind and prioritize.
 God knew that I would need these skills in order to work a job and still carry the weight of my issue.
 My work has come with many tears and many panic episodes over the years, don’t get me wrong.
 One of the worst panic attacks I’ve ever had at a job was when I was working at DSS and I had just applied for my current job.
 I felt I would be offered the job, and I felt myself going into a MAJOR panic about it.
 I e-mailed my boss (totally unprofessional, but I was beginning to get into a position where I couldn’t talk), and I grabbed my stuff and ran out of there.
 I drove nearby to my Dad’s workplace and had an EXTREME meltdown.
 I cried and cried about it.
 I had come to completely hate my job at DSS, so I applied for another one, and here I was – PANICKING over the possibility of getting out of there… It made no sense to me at all.
 I felt a lot of pressure to stay, in order to help my supervisor and coworkers pull the load.
 I felt like I was abandoning ship.
 I had friends at work – I just hated my job.
 I hated the person it had made me into.
 I did what I had to do, but I felt guilt about leaving… I ended up getting through it, and I was offered the job as I had predicted, but man that was a BAD time… I psyched out about simply a choice I was going to have to make.
 Change has always been very difficult for me.

-I’ve been put on a variety of medications since 2006, including Zoloft, Prozac, Pristiq, Ativan, Xanax, Cymbalta… none of which really helped to be honest… I went to counseling on & off for years.
+I’ve been put on a variety of medications since 2006, including Zoloft, Prozac, Pristiq, Ativan, Xanax, Cymbalta… none of which really helped to be honest.
+I now no longer take anything.
+I went to counseling on & off for years.
 My therapists name at the time was Kambi.
 Insurance blunders kept screwing up my progress & I had to stop going; which eventually just led to me returning later and starting all over again.

 I’m go to therapy again now – It helps to talk to someone openly and admit all the horrendous things you feel inside, no matter how bad they are.
 It’s like going to a confessional.
 Lol I’ve told my poor therapist how much I despise certain people, and the worst things I’ve ever done in my life.
 I talk to God about these things of course too, but I also have found it helpful to get direct audible feedback from a human.
 God has put me in touch with a wonderful ‘care team’ consisting of a therapist, and several doctors (not related to psychology) to assist me and help me navigate through my anxiety/health issues.
 I am a huge advocate for therapy.
 A lot of folks despise the idea, but I find it to be very releasing.
 Its okay to have Jesus AND a therapist.
 Its also to be a Christian AND suffer from depression.
 Some folks will tell you different – don’t believe them.
 God can put people in your life to help you along the way to a better you.